Kairi-18/Lab-ni-Maam/README.md

-# Hi!!!!
+# Welcome to the **Lab-ni-Maam** repository!

-Welcome to the **Lab-ni-Maam** repository!
 This repository is dedicated to storing all of my laboratory exercises from Ma'am's class.
 Each folder represents a different lab session, containing the corresponding Java programs and activities assigned during the course.

 ## Repository Structure